eharris128/obsidian-content-os/README.md

 - **OAuth Security**: Uses industry-standard OAuth 2.0 authentication
 - **Token Validation**: Tokens are validated before each use

+### OAuth Host
+- I have a small open source repo [here](https://github.com/eharris128/content-os-linkedin-oauth-proxy) where the LinkedIn OAuth flow is driven from.
+When a user uses the `Generate LinkedIn access token` button within this app, this is the code standing behind the URL where they are pushed.

 ## Troubleshooting

 ### Common Issues